1855 Grand Cru Classe – 3rd Growth, Margaux.

 Kirwan combined the land with other nearby vineyards and the property became “Kirwan”.

-Thomas Jefferson mention unique qualities of “Quirouen” in his book Jefferson on Wine and placed it on the Second Classified Growth level.
+Thomas Jefferson mentions the unique qualities of “Quirouen” in his book Jefferson on Wine and placed it on the Second Classified Growth level.

 In 1925, the Schÿler family, owners of the oldest Bordeaux wine trading house, bought the chateau.
 The family has owned it since and the new generation made significant investments.

-The chateau offers a very rich menu of visits and tasting, wine and food pairings and masterclasses including culinary workshops.
+The chateau offers the widest menu of visits and tastings in the Medoc, including wine and food pairings, and masterclasses including culinary workshops such as chocolate-making and macaroons workshop.

 Chateau Kirwan, Grand Cru Classe